 About ASTMH Advocacy

 Advocating for investments (U.S. federal funding) in tropical medicine/global health research and development (R&D) is a key component of ASTMH’s mission as a professional scientific society.
 The Society has as one of its top priorities the need to inform Members of Congress and their staff on the value and importance of robust funding for tropical medicine/global health programs.
-With strategic input from the society’s government relations experts, the Council identifies the specific areas of focus for lobbying and advocacy efforts, such as tropical medicine/global health programs within NIH, CDC, Department of Defense and USAID.
+With strategic input from the society’s government relations experts, the Board identifies the specific areas of focus for lobbying and advocacy efforts, such as tropical medicine/global health programs within NIH, CDC, Department of Defense and USAID.

 ASTMH engages in targeted lobbying and advocacy initiatives throughout the year including participating in Capitol Hill meetings, submitting expert testimony to Congress, and collaborating with partner organizations on shared appropriation and policy goals.
 ASTMH members offer a unique ability to magnify the Society’s efforts by contacting their own members of Congress’ offices through emails and visits.
 A strong U.S. investment in global health research and development saves lives and saves money, and advocacy by the scientific community is essential to protecting those investments.